-- Blades – Your mower will cut faster and deliver a better quality of cut with sharp blades.
+Your mower will cut faster and deliver a better quality of cut with sharp blades.
 Few parts affect cut quality and productivity as dramatically as sharp, balanced blades, and with practice, you can change a set of blades in less than ten minutes.
 It’s well worth the time and effort.
 One pro tip is to get an extra set of blades for your mower to swap in when your blades lose their edge.
 You’ll always have sharp, balanced blades ready to go, with no downtime required for sharpening.
 If you’re not comfortable changing the blades yourself, your nearest mower dealer will be happy to do it for you.

 Inspect all belts and replace any that appear visibly worn.
-Also check all belt tensioners to ensure proper function.
+Also, check all belt tensioners to ensure proper function.

-- Engine oil – Start off the season with a fresh oil and filters for each of your mowers.
+Start off the season with fresh oil and filters for each of your mowers.
 Oil is the lifeblood of your engine, and changing it out is much less expensive than an oil breakdown-related engine issue.